25% of the Island is American Military Base

 dinner, you get Helen's photos.

-sand off your shoes.
+cleaning the sand off your shoes.

 As we were driving around the island back to the bridge I noticed